dbratus/loghub/README.md

 loghub hub -listen :10000 -stat :9999 -tls -cert cert.pem -key privkey.pem
 ```

+If you'd like to use TLS, but a certificate not signed by CA, you need to specify 'trust' flag to tell the hub to trust any certificate a log returns.

+All commands connecting to log or hub (get, put, stat, truncate...) accept 'tls' and 'trust' flags.

 ### Permissions

 As log or hub started for the first time, its not yet ready for use because nobody can read and write it.
 By default, LogHub creates the following users: